FondationSTaBLFoundation/CSC-ITiCSE2025/README.md

         - To find a detailed decription of the examples, please consult the [CSC Examples](#csc-examples) section.
     3. generating code based on the designed models by clicking on the code generator button <img src="Graphics/CodeGen.png" alt="code generator" width="40"/>.
     4. copying the generated code by `CTRL/CMD + A` and `CTRL/CMD + C`.
+    5. Compile the generated code on our online IDE, [STaBL.rocks](https://stabl.rocks/).
+        - Section [Introduction to Our Online IDE](#introduction-to-our-online-ide) provides a detailed explanation of how to run your generated code on our online IDE.

 , or